 Whether you're a Salesforce user looking for insights on how your team spends their time, or you're already using Salesforce with Toggl Track, this integration will help you.
 With this integration, you can automate the organization of your Toggl Track Workspace so your team can track time without having to manually create new Projects, Tasks, Clients, and/or Tags.

-Toggl Track's native integration with Salesforce can be enabled via the Integrations tab in your Workspace's Settings menu.
+Toggl Track's native integration with Salesforce can be enabled via the Native Integrations page.
 This integration will automatically sync data from Salesforce into Toggl Track and update it within Toggl Track when anything changes on the Salesforce end.

 Right now, Toggl Track can only bring in data from Salesforce.
 It cannot send data to Salesforce from Toggl Track.
 But if you're interested in helping make Toggl Track better, please let us know what you'd like to see here.

 Is only available for users in an Organization or Workspace that is subscribed to a Toggl Track Premium plan.

 Only supports Salesforce editions with access to the Web Services API, such as:

 Enterprise edition of Service Cloud or Sales Cloud